planetryan/qoa/changelog/QOA v0.3.3.md

 ## New Features

+### GPU support / hybrid rendering

+* I am working on a GPU kernel for Hybrid GPU / CPU rendering.
+Not ready yet unfortuately, but in development.

 ### Quantum Math Libraries

 * **Added QOA Math Modules** - Initial math libraries for quantum computing, including: